scalabli/quo/docs/quickstart.rst

 Echoing
 -------

-Why does this example use :func:`echo` instead of the regular :func:`print` function?
-The answer to this question is that Click attempts to support different environments consistently and to be very robust even when the environment is misconfigured.
-Click wants to be functional at least on a basic level even if everything is completely broken.

-What this means is that the :func:`echo` function applies some error correction in case the terminal is misconfigured instead of dying with an :exc:`UnicodeError`.
+The :func:`echo` function applies some error correction in case the terminal is misconfigured instead of dying with an :exc:`UnicodeError`.

-As an added benefit, starting with Click 2.0, the echo function also has good support for ANSI colors.
-It will automatically strip ANSI codes if the output stream is a file and if colorama is supported, ANSI colors will also work on Windows.
+This function also supports ANSI colors.
+ANSI colors will work On windows  colorama is installed.ANSI colors.
 See :ref:`ansi-colors`.

-If you don't need this, you can also use the `print()` construct / function.

 Nesting Commands
 ----------------